ballooner/turtle-shell/README.md

 # turtle-shell

 ## Overview
-This project is a simple shell that I built to learn more how shells work.
+This project is a simple shell that I built to further my C programming knowledge and learn how a shell parses and executes commands.

 ## Goals